NERSC/sc22-dl-tutorial/README.md

 ```
 nsys profile -o baseline --trace=cuda,nvtx -c cudaProfilerApi --kill none -f true python train.py --config=short --num_epochs 2 --enable_manual_profiling
 ```
 This command will run two epochs of the training script, profiling only 30 steps of the second epoch.
-It will produce a file `baseline.qdrep` that can be opened in the Nsight System's program.
+It will produce a file `baseline.nsys-rep` that can be opened in the Nsight System's program.
 The arg `--trace=cuda,nvtx` is optional and is used here to disable OS Runtime tracing for speed.

 Loading this profile ([`baseline.qdrep`](sample_nsys_profiles/baseline.qdrep)) in Nsight Systems will look like this:
 ![NSYS Baseline](tutorial_images/nsys_baseline.png)